ron-hughes/coin-flip-server-side/README.md

-A simple coin flip application with server side logic.
+This is a simple coin flipping application with server side logic.

 Tech used:
 - Node
 - Express
 - MongoDB
+- EJS